yulicai/Word-Land/README.md

 	animals = {'cat', 'dog'}
 	If an element is in the set, print(‘cat’ in animals) >> true

+Run python local server

+- Mac user

+	# If Python version returned above is 3.X
+	python -m http.server
+	# If Python version returned above is 2.X
+	python -m SimpleHTTPServer

+- Windows user

+	Go to python.org
+	Under the Download section, click the link for Python "3.xxx".
+	At the bottom of the page, choose the Windows x86 executable installer and download it.
+	When it has downloaded, run it.
+	On the first installer page, make sure you check the "Add Python 3.xxx to PATH" checkbox.
+	Click Install, then click Close when the installation has finished.

 <br />

 ## 2. word2vec